stanulilic/stanleyulili.com-old/_posts/2019-10-17-an-introduction-to-arrow-functions-and-lexical-this.md

 It then looks in the enclosing scope which in our case is the `person` object.
 It finds `this` there which has been defined by the object and it points to the window object, and it uses it and stops looking.

-That's why we got the output showing `this` points to the `window` object.
+That's why we got the output showing that  `this` points to the `window` object.

 Let's look at a **second example**, you can use Codepen or your favorite text editor to follow along.